 A written production and defense of a student's own doctrinal statement, including statements on the twelve major theological areas of consideration.
 In this first trimester the first 6 theological themes will be presented.
-Prerequisites: Doctrine of the Bible, Doctrine 1-4.
+Prerequisites: All required Systematic Theology courses.
 4 Credits; Semester.